-- To maintain robust and up to date grant regulations; to ensure the grant regulations are complied with - To ensure the exercise of due diligence through effective processes and procedures prior to decision making - To ensure the overall arrangements for assurance when awarding funding and that total funding awarded through grants and granted agreements is in line with allocated budgets. - To meeting all publication requirements in respect of grants and grant agreement.
+- To secure the safekeeping of registers of grant awards and grant agreements and for ensuring that records are maintained of exemptions to grant procedures. - To maintain robust and up to date grant regulations; to ensure the grant regulations are complied with, including a robust performance management framework and to seek assurance that appropriate accounting and auditing regulations are complied with. - To ensure the exercise of due diligence through effective processes and procedures prior to decision making - To ensure the overall arrangements for assurance when awarding funding and that total funding awarded through grants and granted agreements is in line with allocated budgets. - To meeting all publication requirements in respect of grants and grant agreement.